Kindle Ereader vs Kobo Glo

 2011.
 Amazon launches Kindle 4

-The new Kindle 4 boasts a 6-inch, 600x800 E-Ink Pearl screen, which remains largely unchanged from the previous model.
-However, significant hardware differences can be observed.
-The traditional keyboard found in previous Kindles has been replaced with four physical buttons and a "five-way controller," a directional pad encircling a central button.
-Text input is now achieved using this controller and an on-screen software keyboard, which, although less convenient, contributes to a reduction in size and weight.
-Holding the Kindle with one hand during extended reading sessions remains comfortable.
-Internally, the Kindle incorporates budget-friendly components to achieve its affordable $79 price point.
-It supports Wi-Fi speeds of up to 72.2 Mbps and includes 256MB of RAM and 2GB of flash memory.
-Powering these features is an 890mAh 3.7 V battery, which Amazon claims can last for approximately one month.
+The new Kindle 4 features a 6-inch, 600x800 E Ink Pearl screen, similar to the previous model, but most hardware similarities end there: the keyboard, a staple of earlier Kindles, has been removed and replaced with four physical buttons and what Amazon terms a “five-way controller,” a directional pad surrounding a button.
+Typing is now done using this controller and an on-screen virtual keyboard.
+Despite the inconvenience of text input, the removal of the keyboard significantly reduces the Kindle’s size and weight.
+It remains comfortable to hold in one hand for prolonged reading sessions.
+Internally, the Kindle is designed economically to meet the $79 price point.
+It supports Wi-Fi speeds up to 72.2 Mbps, has 256MB of RAM and 2GB of flash storage.
+All of this is powered by an 890mAh 3.7 V battery, which Amazon claims lasts about a month.